 Number skills are essential to fundamental development

-At Footscray West Primary School we believe in providing a rich maths program that provides the students with the understandings and skills they need to become numerate and reach their full potential.
+At Footscray West Primary School we believe in providing a rich mathematics program that provides the students with the understandings and skills they need to become numerate and reach their full potential.

 Every classroom has:

-Our teachers plan collaboratively together to provide targeted, sequential lessons that are differentiated to cater for individual student needs which are supported by rich assessment tasks.
+Our teachers plan collaboratively together to provide targeted, sequential lessons that are scaffolded and differentiated to cater for individual student needs which are supported by rich assessment tasks.

 The introduction is a time for explicit instruction to develop targeted understandings and skills: